UmidMuzrapov/distributed-hash-table/README.md

 	rm -f *.o dht
 ```
 ## Commands
-There are 5 available operations.
+There are 5 available operations:

 PUT: 0 <key> <value>: stores a value on one of the storage nodes.
 They key is an integer between 1 and 1000.

 GET: 1 <key>: returns the value associated with the key.
 If not found, -1000 returned.

 ADD: 2 <rank> <id>: adds the node of the given rank to the cluster, assigning the given id.
 The data will be redistributed to make up for the addition.

 REMOVE: 3 <id>: removed the node with the specified id from the dht.
 The data is trasnferred to neighboring nodes.

 END: 4: terminates the program.

 For the examples how the commands are called, have a look at command.c.